Robinhood’s stated goal was to bring investing to the masses.

 For any options trade, Robinhood shows the upfront investment cost per 100 contracts.
 When comparing options chains, the platform does a better job of listing the strike prices, the necessary share price change to earn a profit and the trading probability of success.

 Admittedly, the Robinhood options platform can be easier to compare chains than other brokerages.
-But the systemic issue returns to the fact that Robinhood’s core user is most likely a beginner investor that hasn’t invested through an entire market cycle and may be too aggressive.
+But the systemic issue returns to how Robinhood’s core user is more likely a beginner investor.
+More likely one that hasn’t invested through an entire market cycle and may be too aggressive.

 No Research Tools